René Victor Pilhes: Pilhes in the years 1980–1990

 In 1981, in Wounds and Bumps, resulting from interviews with Maurice Chavardes, he took stock of his career, re-distanced himself from politics and announced the writing of several novels.
 He completely abandoned the business world until 1986 (transition to TF1 and Havas).

 He resumed writing assiduously: nine works appeared between 1985 and 1999.
 He took a moralistic view of the shortcomings of a society affected by the evils of economic liberalism, the darkness of the past or political machinations.
 The Pompeii (1985) brings back the dark days of the Occupation and its sequel The Demons of the Court of Rohan (1987) addresses the issue of leftism of the 1970s and its shift into terrorism.
 In 1988 The Hitler appeared, which aroused some controversy.
 It tackles the difficult problem of antisemitism in the late twentieth century.
-Because of conflicts in Palestine, he argues that new anti-Semitism is anti-Zionist.
+In the context of the Israeli–Palestinian conflict, he argued that the new antisemitism disguised itself as anti-Zionism.
 The Fakir (1995) brings back the Algerian past of the master pollster Lenoyer (torture, methods of pacification), a period of which there is silence, whose vicissitudes have serious consequences even today.
 In Christ (1997) the inhabitants of a village, guardians of the last vestiges of Cathar, see their tranquillity disrupted by the arrival of an American scientific expedition.

 In 1989 The Ombudsman denounced the excesses of the TV world.
 It portrays ephemeral stars desperately trying to survive publicly on board a dangerously pitching ship.
 The subject of corporate executives still interested Pilhes.
 Philidor's position (1992), a detective novel that details ambitious young professionals going to a mountain village where a crime occurs.
-The next year seems that The False narrates the last days of a finance magnate rediscovering the traditional activities of his reaper ancestors.
+The following year, he published The Scythe (La Faux), which narrates the last days of a finance magnate who rediscovers the traditional activities of his reaper ancestors.
 A television adaptation was to be made in 2003.

 In his latest novel Henbane (1999), Aubain Minville and Urban Gorenfan, the heroes of Rhubarb, reappear in an investigation into the murder of a young anti-nuclear activist.